 We made our list of pros and cons of downsizing our home.
 In a surprise shift for both of us, we landed on downsizing.

 One of the key factors was the ability to wipe out any mortgage payment by cashing out equity from our house.
 We realized we weren’t comfortable carrying two mortgages even for a short time, and in our market trying to buy on a sales contingency weakens your position.
 We decided to take the risk of selling without yet knowing where we’d live.
+We needed to sell the house fast, though.

 This was mid-April.
 A quick search of information showed us that for our best chance, we’d want to get the house up in May.
 In most markets (including ours) you have the best chance of selling in the April – July timeframe.
 It also appears our local market is softening and now may be the best time to get out.